facebook/openzl/doc/mkdocs/doc/sddl/real-formats.md

 ---

-## Example 3: WAVE Audio (Extended Format Support)
+## Example 3: WAV Audio (Extended Format Support)

 **Format Scope:**

-This specification targets the broad range of uncompressed WAVE files used in practice: PCM data from 8 to 32 bits, IEEE_FLOAT recordings at 32 or 64 bits, and EXTENSIBLE files whose subformat GUID resolves to PCM or FLOAT.
+This specification targets the broad range of uncompressed WAV files used in practice: PCM data from 8 to 32 bits, IEEE_FLOAT recordings at 32 or 64 bits, and EXTENSIBLE files whose subformat GUID resolves to PCM or FLOAT.
 It accepts one to eight channels and sample rates between 8 kHz and 384 kHz.
 Extended `fmt` payloads are parsed when present, and every `fmt`/`data` chunk is padded to even-byte boundaries.

 The parser rejects RF64/RIFX containers, compressed formats, EXTENSIBLE files with unsupported GUIDs, more than eight channels, atypical sample rates, and any file that inserts extra chunks between `fmt` and `data` or repeats either chunk.
 It also ensures `ValidBitsPerSample` matches `BitsPerSample` in EXTENSIBLE headers.